 Signs Your Hair Loss May Be Related to Nutrition

-- Gradual, diffuse thinning rather than patchy bald spots
+- Gradual, diffuse thinning rather than patchy bald spots.

-- Increased shedding noticed during washing, brushing, or on your pillow
+- Increased shedding noticed during washing, brushing, or on your pillow.

-- Hair that feels noticeably thinner, weaker, or more brittle than before
+- Hair that feels noticeably thinner, weaker, or more brittle than before.

-- Fatigue, pale skin, or frequent dizziness alongside hair changes
+- Fatigue, pale skin, or frequent dizziness alongside hair changes.

-- Brittle or spoon-shaped nails Recent rapid weight loss, restrictive dieting, or a major dietary change
+- Recent rapid weight loss, restrictive dieting, or a major dietary change.

-Internal vs External Causes of Hair Loss
+Internal vs. External Causes of Hair Loss

 | Factor | Internal Causes | External Causes |